ld-x/last-draft/README.md

 Whether to focus the Editor on component mount.
 Default is `false`

 #### `theme`
 Pass in a custom theme to override the base Last Draft styles.
-An object with the following properties: `{ backgroundColor: '#181818', color: '#66ff00', highlight: '#a80077' }`.
-See Styles section below.
+An object with the following properties:

+`let THEME = { backgroundColor: '#181818', color: '#66ff00', highlight: '#a80077' }`

 ## Styles